aws/karpenter-provider-aws/tools/karpenter-convert/README.md

 # karpenter-converter

-karpenter-converter is a simple CLI tool to bump the API manifests from `v1alpha5` to `v1beta1`.
+karpenter-converter is a simple CLI tool to bump the API manifests from alpha to beta.
 It converts `Provisioner` to `NodePool` and `AWSNodeTemplate` to `EC2NodeClass`.

 ## Installation